wp-plugins/yelp-widget-pro/readme.txt

 Note: If you have Wordpress 2.7 or above you can simply go to 'Plugins' &gt; 'Add New' in the WordPress admin and search for "Yelp Widget Pro" and install it from there.

 == Frequently Asked Questions ==

+= How do I upgrade to the Premium version? =

+You can update to the premium version of Yelp Widget Pro by [clicking here](http://wordimpress.com/plugins/yelp-widget-pro/).
+Once you upgrade you will be emailed a license key which will allow you to enable auto updates.

+= I've purchased the Premium version.
+How do I use it? =

+First you should remove the free version of the plugin by deactivating and deleting the plugin.
+Don't worry, none of your data will be lost.
+Next, download the premium version zip file from your [WordImpress purchase history page](http://wordimpress.com/checkout/purchase-history/) or from the successful purchase email which includes your license key and download link.
+After that, goto the plugin settings and input your license key to activate.

 = Why should I use this plugin? =